p10rahulm/roads/content/intro.md

   scientists.
 We provide mentorship and instruction, emphasizing the development of both theoretical understanding and practical skills.

-The Algorithms, Data Structures, and Foundations of Machine Learning group at IISc Bangalore is committed to contributing to the body of knowledge in computer science, promoting innovation, and fostering the next generation of researchers and practitioners in the field.
+The ROADS group at IISc Bangalore is committed to contributing to the body of knowledge in computer science, promoting innovation, and fostering the next generation of researchers and practitioners in the field.